 The stand on the C8 is not your typical two piece foot design, yet instead features a wide and sloped form factor that not only retains an attractive aesthetic quality but also serves the purpose of redirecting sound from the downward-firing speakers towards the viewer.
 The stand also provides good stability for the 65” panel it supports.

 The supplied Magic Remote is the compact/black oval designed wand that LG has used for a few years now, having had continual updates to the buttons and their layout.
 The remote continues to be one of my favorite remotes to use due to its layout and functionality and user-friendliness.
 It also contains a voice command function that can be used to operate LG’s latest webOS 4.0 smart TV platform which is one of the best available.
 I also enjoyed using the mouse pointer built into the remote to operate the TV.

 Other features include:

 - webOS 4.0: LG’s latest webOS 4.0 on-screen menu system is easy to learn and use.
-Initial setup is smooth and simple, while connecting to other devices and searching for content is very convenient.
+The initial setup is smooth and simple while connecting to other devices and searching for content is very convenient.
 The intuitive webOS 4.0 brings together your content choices and delivers entertainment options that neatly organize your recent viewing history, what’s on Live TV, what you might like to watch next, and the latest movies, TV shows, apps and games from the LG Content Store.

 - LG’s AI (Artificial Intelligence) ThinQ w/ Voice Control, lets you use your voice to control television functions, search for content, and even manage your connected smart home devices.
 It also has Google Assistant built in, so you can control compatible smart home devices using just your voice.
 And it also works with Amazon Alexa devices.